pasqal-io/qadence/docs/digital_analog_qc/analog-qcl.md

 coordinates = [(i*dx, 0) for i in range(n_qubits)]
 register = Register.from_coordinates(coordinates)

-# The input feature parameter
+# The input feature x for the circuit to learn f(x)
 x = FeatureParameter("x")

 # Feature map with a few global analog rotations